The Desolate Hope on Steam - User reviews, Price & Information

 On a distant edge of an unknown planet, an abandoned structure sits in silence.
 Constructed by an unmanned research vessel sent from Earth, the Lun Infinus station was designed to run simulations for a five year period, exploring possibilities of human colonization in the case that Earth became uninhabitable.

-The Desolate Hope is a rpg, adventure and free to play game developed and published by Scott Cawthon.
+The Desolate Hope is a rpg, adventure and robots game developed and published by Scott Cawthon.

 Released on May 05th 2014 is available in English only on Windows.